 When communicating with your customers, remember to follow these tips:

-- Make sure your customers get a response quickly.
+- Make sure your customers get responses quickly.
 In today’s fast-paced world, customers expect to be responded as soon as possible.
 Therefore, try to reply to them immediately.

-- Create an organized customer feedback system.
-With so many feedback coming in, it can be hard to keep track of it.
+- Get organized.
+With so much feedback coming in, it can be hard to keep track of it.
 Make sure you have a system that can handle this for you.

 Create a survey with some open questions and send